 - Seek medical attention as soon as possible – your health is of primary concern after an injury.
 Visit an emergency room or a doctor as soon as possible after being injured.
 Keep all your medical records of treatments you received, doctor’s notes, and bills.
 You may also want to take photos of your injury.

-- Take photos or videos of the scene of where the injury occurred, what caused the injury, and any other pertinent evidence.
+- Take photos or videos – Document the scene of where the injury occurred, what caused the injury, and any other pertinent evidence.

 Why Do I Need A Lawyer?